CrimsonLuckyLabs/Luckycoin-Wallet-v2/doc/build-openbsd.md

 (updated for OpenBSD 6.0)

-This guide describes how to build dogecoind and command-line utilities on OpenBSD.
+This guide describes how to build bellsd and command-line utilities on OpenBSD.

 As OpenBSD is most common as a server OS, we will not bother with the GUI.